emmercm/www/src/blog/_be-a-collaborative-engineer.md

 - **Using subject matter expertise.** Are you uniquely more experienced in an area than your peers because of a past experience or a side project?
 Invite them to walk through the task with you!
 This requires active thought on your part to identify these situations, but your peer will surely remember the kind deed.
 - **Documenting knowledge.** Whether it's documenting existing architecture or writing a process [how-to guide](/blog/amortize-your-learning-by-writing-how-to-guides), walking someone else through the process will not only give them a private lesson, it will make you think deeper and force you to express more clearly.
-- **Mitigating or remediating incidents.** If a lower severity of an incident allows for
+- **Mitigating or remediating incidents.** If a lower severity of an incident allows for longer time to resolution, invite some teammates along to help practice incident management soft skills.
+The only way to become better at being an incident commander or scribe is by prac

 ## Why it matters to others